 Graphic Memory participates in the "Extreme Makeover Home Edition" TV show build in Virginia Beach in February 2011.
 Our client, Trademark Construction, was the primary builder for the project.
 We developed the local EMHE website for the project working with Rubin Communications featuring a build timeline and a feature showcase of all vendors who participated.

-New clients include the Va Peninsula Chamber of Commerce; United Way of South Hampton Roads; The Watermen's Museum; Blackwater Electric; Industrial Maintenance Solutions; The Roofing Company; Mid-Atlantic Realty; and Warwick Plumbing & Heating.
+New clients we serviced were the Virginia Peninsula Chamber of Commerce; United Way of South Hampton Roads; The Watermen's Museum; Blackwater Electric; Industrial Maintenance Solutions; The Roofing Company; Mid-Atlantic Realty; and Warwick Plumbing & Heating.

 Graphic Memory goes to a darker contrast rhodemine red and teal color scheme.
 The company also adopts the WordPress CMS as its go-to platform for development in 2012.
 WordPress had proven itself as a solid development platform growing exponentially over the previous few years.